spinnaker/spinnaker.github.io/community/contributing/submitting.md

 When your RFC is ready, add it to [the `spinnaker/governance/rfc` directory](https://github.com/spinnaker/governance/tree/master/rfc) by sending a pull request.
-It will then be reviewed by the community.
+Members of the community will review it.

 ## When you initiate a Pull Request from Github